ehlymana/ETF-RI-CEG-Graphical/README.md

 ## Prerequisites

 The application was developed by using **.NET 5**, which is cross-platform and supported on Microsoft Windows, Linux and Mac OS operating systems.
+However, Windows Forms application type cannot run on other operating systems yet.
+If you want to use this application on other operating systems, you must use [Mono](https://www.mono-project.com).

+To be able to use ETF-RI-CEG on the Microsoft Windows operating system, you first need to install *.NET 5 Desktop Runtime*.
+You can download it from [here](https://dotnet.microsoft.com/en-us/download/dotnet/5.0) for your version of MS Windows operating system.

 Users of Microsoft Windows can directly execute the application by accessing the following file:

 ```